cjmlgrto/name-hat/README.md

 1. Rename `.env.example` to `.env` and populate the missing fields as per your Twilio account
 2. Rename `src/members.example.js` to `src/members.js` and populate it accordingly
+3. Run `npm install` to install the necessary dependencies.

 ## Usage